Article: Opening the Doors to the Self – Dreams

 Widening our definitions of reality to include phenomena which are regularly perceived by the unconscious can help us find the path back to the self at a soul level.
 This is true even if these phenomena are discounted by the conscious mind.
 Dreams provide a valuable perspective on this journey and their messages are available to us on a regular basis.
 In order to decipher those messages, we must allow the defenses of the conscious mind to rest.
 This allows us to use its acuity to organize the information we are receiving in dreams.
 By using hypnosis to gain access to dream images generated during sleep, we can perceive that we are actually developing a relationship with profound and utterly personal guidance.
 Dream images become reports on our evolution toward understanding and reuniting with ourselves at a soul level.
 They point out areas where we are blocked in that journey and they mark breakthroughs in our efforts to know ourselves more completely.

-I will relate a dream here to refer to later in order to demonstrate the various methods one can use the images in the dream.
+I will relate a dream here in order to demonstrate the various methods one can use to understand the images in the dream.
 These methods help bridge the gulf which separates us from our authentic experience of ourselves.
 I will refer to this dream at different points and use its elements as examples of ways to understand a dream at different levels.
-This dream was dreamt by someone who, during our initial lengthy interview, never mentioned her family of origin.
+This dream was dreamt by a client I will call Patti.
+During our initial lengthy interview, Patti never mentioned her family of origin.
 She never mentioned the way her parents had interfered with her ability to contact herself at a soul level because she was completely unconscious to the way they contributed to her sense of dis-ease.
 She came to me because she just felt something was amiss and because she had vague feeling of fear.
 After the initial interview, I had few clues as to where to begin based on the information she had given me.
 This information mainly circled around, but never fully touched, this feeling of vague anxiety.
 Everything she related to me seemed relatively rosy.
 Even though I can usually intuit the message behind the words, I did not guess the degree of discomfort which lay behind her competent, sweet demeanor.

 Sometimes, the information contained within the images or patterns will be very explicit and easy to see.
 In the dream above, the broken ceramic heart could not have been more obvious as a statement about her state.
 When I asked her how she felt about being handed this broken heart, she was able to deeply access the extent to which her own heart had been broken.
 I asked her to focus on the feeling in her own heart by asking her to enter into the ceramic heart.
 I asked her to “become” the ceramic heart.
 From this point of view, I asked her to describe the levels of sensation of being of that heart.
 As a result, we arrived at a scene of severe parental abuse in waking life.
 This had occurred at a very early age and she had completely blocked the experience from her memory.
 This was the beginning of the journey to discover why she had this vague feeling that “things were amiss.”

 This idea of becoming an object or a person in the dream is borrowed from Gestalt therapy, but it takes this idea one step further.
-In that system, it is a powerful technique for gaining information about one's projections about one's identity onto objects or people in the environment.
+In that system, it is a powerful technique for gaining information about one’s projections about one’s identity onto objects or people in the environment.
 But all the information is still reflected back on the identity which ultimately needs to change in order for true growth to occur.
 No doubt, there is much useful information which can be gained from this type of exercise.
-However, if the object of this type of work is to grow as completely as possible into one's native sense of self without defenses, projections from the false self become meaningless.
+However, if the objective of this type of work is to grow as completely as possible into one’s native sense of self without defenses, projections from the false self become meaningless.
 If the work is successful, there is no longer the identity of the false self to reflect back on.
-This is because, hopefully, our identity changes from moment to moment as we rearrange our sense of self to be in fuller alignment with ourselves at a soul level.
-There is really no point in augmenting perceptions of that identity which is only useful insofar as it highlights the degree of separation we are experiencing from ourselves at a soul level.
+This is because, hopefully, our identity changes from moment to moment as we rearrange our sense of self to be in fuller alignment with our self at a soul level.
+There is really no point in augmenting a perception of an identity that is only useful insofar as it highlights the degree of separation we are experiencing from ourselves at a soul level.

-But by actually transforming our identity into the object or person through hypnotic suggestion and guided imagery, we can have an actual experience of a new identity.
+By actually transforming our identity into the object or person through hypnotic suggestion and guided imagery, however, we can have an actual experience of a new identity.
 This is because we leave our identity of the false self and its defenses behind.
-This must happen if we are to step outside the traps and walls we have created for ourselves - for whatever reason.
-This is because these walls tend to limit the breadth of the experience of the native self.
-This process is especially effective if the transformation of identity is that into the object or person or image which is a product of our own subconscious.
+This must happen if we are to step outside the traps and walls we have created for ourselves, for whatever reason; these walls tend to limit the breadth of the experience of the native self.
+The process is especially effective if the transformation of identity is into an object or person or image which is a product of our own subconscious.
 There is no denying its reality, and there is no denying the information gained from this exercise.

 This way of using an affect bridge, or emotional release, to travel from a non-conscious state to a conscious state is even more powerful than using it in the reverse direction, which is more common.
 This is because it circumvents even very tightly-held defenses; it allows us to come in the “back door” of conscious experience.
 I am quite sure that if this person had been working in conventional talk therapy, it would have taken months, if not years, to access the information we were able to touch in a few sessions.
 This is because her conscious defenses were necessarily, because of the deeply-held pain, so well polished.
 In a psychodynamic situation, the dialogue about the sweater could have easily stayed at the level of interaction we have when talking about the weather.

 Many times, dreams will allow us to enter into fully visceral experiences of often-negative emotions.
 We would never allow ourselves to experience these with our conscious defenses in place.
-In this dream, she woke up in terror.
+Patti woke up in terror from this dream.
 In waking life, she never allows herself to experience this level of fear.
 It would be too overwhelming to her self-reliant false self, which she needs because she has found no other way to deal with the terror she holds within her.
-The dream can produce emotions in us which we don't allow ourselves to acknowledge in a waking state.
+The dream can produce emotions in us that we don’t allow ourselves to acknowledge in a waking state.
 These unexpressed emotions are the building blocks of the walls we use to separate ourselves from experience at a soul level.
 The dream images manage to bring us back into connection at this level while the false self is literally sleeping.
 This allows us to explore and integrate them into a larger, more balanced sense of self.

 Unfortunately, this dissolution of the coping mechanism does not always occur spontaneously when the situation it evolved in does.
 All too often, it tends to take on a life of its own.
 We find ourselves creating layer after layer of karmic involvement in our attempt to contact the emotions which the coping mechanism just as actively continues to keep us from experiencing.
 Unless these emotions are allowed their true and authentic experience, we are drawn further and further away from the possibility of a direct and authentic communication with ourselves at a soul level.

-There are at least two general categories of images or symbols which emerge in dreams which provide information at different levels of understanding.
+There are at least two general categories of images or symbols that emerge in dreams that provide information at different levels of understanding.
 These two categories are archetypal images and personally-understood symbols.
-The term, archetype, was coined by Jung to describe the same images which he found recurring again and again in different patients' dream lives.
-These images often refer to realities which are present at the soul level which all people share, which he calls the collective unconscious.
+The term “archetype” was coined by Jung to describe the same images which he found recurring again and again in different patients’ dream lives.
+These images often refer to realities that are present at the soul level that all people share, which he calls the collective unconscious.
 Jung points to archetypal images as containers of vast amounts of information.
 These images span the realm of the collective unconscious of which dreams are but one emergent phenomenon.
 Because they are shared, archetypal images can be read from person to person and dream to dream in the same way.
-Personally-understood images are only relevant in their relationship to the personal meaning of the symbol within the person's own psyche.
+Personally-understood images are only relevant in their relationship to the personal meaning of the symbol within the person’s own psyche.
 Images regularly cross the boundaries of these two categories.
 Nonetheless it is important to keep this possible distinction in mind.

 The function of archetypal images contrasts with the function of more personally-understood images.
 I have found that when archetypal images emerge, they are indicative of a major shift in consciousness.
 The more personally-understood images can also function in this way, but generally, they deal with the understanding of ourselves at a more quotidian level.
 Personally-understood images can be compared in their function with the images of the minor arcana of Tarot cards.
 This is because they deal with our personal situation.
 Archetypal images can be compared with the images of the major arcana.
 This is because they are concerned with our interaction with forces greater than ourselves.